 Echeveria 'Blue Frills'

-Echeveria 'Blue Frills' is a new Echeveria hybrid produced from Echeveria x imbricata, with delightful symmetrical leaf pattern and a brilliant blue coloration.
+Echeveria 'Blue Frills' is a succulent plant with a delightful symmetrical leaf pattern and a brilliant blue coloration.
 It forms rosettes of deep peacock-blue leaves with wavy margins.
-The rosettes grow up to 12 inches (30 cm) in diameter of deep peacock-blue leaves with crinkly margins.
-The flowers are bell shaped and yellow-orange in color.
+The rosettes grow up to 12 inches (30 cm) in diameter.
+Leaves become wavier with age and take on a pink hue at the margins in full sun.

 USDA hardiness zone 10a to 10b: from 30 °F (−1.1 °C) to 40 °F (+4.4 °C).